lisovin/scalejs/scalejs-docs/src/documents/grid2.html.md

 In order to do this, you should already have a grid in your application.
 You can learn how to add a grid to your application in the [grid introduction](./grid1.html) tutorial.

 Filtering can be done in two ways.
-You can either use the default filtering which comes with the extension, or you can filter the items yourself.
+You can either use the [default filtering](./grid2.html#default-filtering) which comes with the extension, or you can use [viewmodel filtering](./grid2.html#viewmodel-filtering).
 The benefit to the latter is that you have full control over the data in the grid - meaning you have the option to implement filtering on the server.

-You can view this code on [github](https://github.com/lisovin/scalejs-examples/tree/grid-2/Grid) or clone [scalejs-examples repository](https://github.com/lisovin/scalejs-examples) and running the following command:

-`git checkout grid-2`

 <br>